 Trellis stream patterns are not as common as other patterns.
 They display a stream pattern influenced entirely by the underlying rocks.
 In an area where the rocks have been folded or thrust-faulted, the surface rocks occur in a pattern of parallel ridges.

 Water will flow along the valley between these ridges until it finds a gap that allows it to escape and flow down to the next level.

 Although these streams don’t flow in a straight line, they flow in very straight segments and their valley walls probably are steep-sided.

 Trellis streams may have very high energy and very fast water.
 The softer rocks, which erode more easily than others, erode from between the harder layers and leave behind ridges of higher ground.

 These parallel ridges print their pattern into the stream pattern because the water always runs downhill through the eroded valleys and flows around the higher ridges.

 Envision a lake as a very wide, slow part of a stream.
 A stream usually fills the lake at one end, and the overflow spills through a low spot somewhere on the edge of the lake, allowing the stream to continue its flow downhill.
 Lakes are quiet, still water.

-The base level occurs where the stream gradient becomes zero and the stream drops all the remaining grains from suspension.
+The base level occurs when the stream gradient becomes zero and the stream drops all the remaining grains from suspension.

 Common minerals include calcite, quartz, feldspar, mica, pyrite, and gypsum.
 Because these chemical elements combine to form minerals, geologists know that the most common minerals are those composed of the most common elements.